iceamdeveloper/iceam/wp-content/plugins/event-tickets/readme.txt

 * [Event Aggregator](https://evnt.is/197u), a service that effortlessly fills your calendar with events from Meetup, Google Calendar, iCalendar, Eventbrite, CSV, and ICS.
 * [Virtual Events](https://evnt.is/1aky), which optimizes your calendar for virtual events including Zoom integration, video and livestream embeds, SEO optimization for online events and more.
 * [Event Tickets Plus](https://evnt.is/18wk), which allows you to sell tickets for your events using your favorite e-commerce platform.
+* [Wallet Plus](https://evnt.is/etwp), for adding digital tickets like Apple Wallet passes and PDF tickets.
 * [Promoter](https://evnt.is/1ajt), automated email communication made just for The Events Calendar and Event Tickets.
 Stay in touch with your attendees every step of the way.
 * [Community Events](https://evnt.is/2g), for allowing frontend event submission from your readers.
 * [Community Tickets](https://evnt.is/18wl), which allows event organizers to sell tickets to the events they submit via Community Events.